Monarda didyma

 Habitat & Range

-Grows in moist woods, creek and stream banks, also cultivated.
+Frequent in moist woods, creek and stream banks, also cultivated.
+Prefers sun or part shade and rich, moist, humusy soil.

 Present throughout the state.